Kavi812/basic-program/README.md

-Basic Pattern to learn easly to understand the python language
+Basic Pattern to learn easily to understand the python language